bigtreecms/BigTree-CMS/README.md

 - FIXED: Images not showing up in advanced search.
 - FIXED: Preview/Save & Preview when editing from a link on the front end of the site.
 - FIXED: Generated Route field type did not work if the column's name was something other than "route"
+- FIXED: Not being able to save & preview the homepage.
 - CHANGED: Page Header and Page Content are no longer required fields in the example site's Content template.
 - CHANGED: Simple HTML WYSIWYG no longer has the Code option.
 - CHANGED: Passing of information in Developer section from using commands to GET to be more clear.